VagelisKalimeris/Test-Go-RestApi/README.md

 ## Design
-Having access to the system would have enabled pre-configuring a test environment with data, in turn providing resource creation and test run decoupling.
+Having access to the system, would have enabled pre-configuring a test environment with data, in turn decoupling resource creation from test run.
 Since this was not an option, a dynamic approach was followed:
 - A set of test data is created at setup and removed during teardown.
 During these phases `CREATE`/`DELETE` operations are tested too.